 The perched shell beach classification is used to describe a shoreline type where a thin shell beach overlies a fresh or salt marsh with an eroded marsh platform outcropping in the surf zone.
-This shoreline type is common in the Mississippi River chenier and delta plains.
+This shoreline type is also common in many of the river and creek delta systems in the South Texas Coastal Zone.
 Perched shell beaches can occur as a continuous straight shoreline or as a series of contiguous pocket beaches.
 Organic debris is common to this shoreline type.
 Where the marsh platform outcrops on the shoreline, it can become revegetated by marsh grass.
 Shell beaches are erosional.
 It is the erosion of a marsh shoreline that produces a thin prism of shell material that overlies the eroded marsh outcrop.